chezou/Mykytea-python/README.md

 If you compiled kytea with clang, you need ARCHFLAGS only.

-Or, you can use brew to install kytea.
+Or, you use macOS and Homebrew, you can use `KYTEA_DIR` to pass the directory of KyTea.

 ```sh
 brew install kytea